 3. Position yourselves so you are sitting and facing one another.

-4. Look one another in eyes for 60 seconds.
+4. Look one another in the eyes for 60 seconds.
 Say nothing.
-Simply listen for me to say “Start!”
+Simply listen for me to say, “Start!”

 After I say “Start!”, you will look into your partner’s eyes.
 This is a nonverbal activity.

 Whoever looks away first, must suffer the consequences.”

 You can brainstorm fun consequences before the meeting.
 However, I like to brainstorm them with the group.
 They always come up with more fun “consequence” ideas than I ever could.
 Some examples: clucking like a chicken, singing Jesus Loves Me backward, standing on one foot…whatever.

 Debrief Ideas for the women’s ministry activity – Eye Contact

 Your comments are welcome on WMR!

 Say if this site is helpful. 🙂